capybara1/RancherOS/README.md

 ## Services

+- `dns` provides a DNS service based on bind
+- `docker-gc` provides the docker-gc from Spotify
 - `firewall` provides a service that restores iptable rules during bootup
-- `docker-gc` provides the docker-gc from Spotify

 ## Consoles